haskell/containers/docs/set.rst

     Set.difference :: Ord a => Set a -> Set a -> Set a
     Set.difference l r = ...

-:haddock_short:`Data.Set#difference` returns a set containing the elements that are in the first set ``l`` but not the second set ``r`` (`set difference/relative compliment
+:haddock_short:`/Data.Set#difference` returns a set containing the elements that are in the first set ``l`` but not the second set ``r`` (`set difference/relative compliment
 <https://en.wikipedia.org/wiki/Complement_(set_theory)#Relative_complement>`_).